MohammedAlmeshal/TelegrafBot/README.md

 docker build .
 ```

-Now, run the contaner and map port 3000 on the container to port 3000 on your machine
+Now, run the container and map port 3000 on the container to port 3000 on your machine

 ```
 docker run -p 3000:3000 <image_id>